V1TO-C/IB_MCP/README.md

 ## Roadmap

 ### Current Priorities
-- Automatically generate routers from OpenApi specification.
-- Be able to check the automatic tools generation
+- Finish adding all available endpoints
+- Check MCP with [MCP Inspector] (https://heeki.medium.com/building-an-mcp-server-as-an-api-developer-cfc162d06a83#:~:text=Testing%20with%20MCP-,Inspector,-I%20mentioned%20testing)

 ### Future Work
-- Test MCP server functionality.
-- Test MCP server with LLM.
+- Automatically generate endpoint
+  - Currently IB Web APi OpenApi file spec fails validations with too many errors.
+  - According to IB team there is no intention for the tool to be used with LLMs so they won't be working on it any time soon.
 - Add OAuth

+### Endpoints Status

+👉 See the full list of [API Endpoints Staus](ENDPOINTS.md)

 ## References
 - [IB WEB API Docker implementation](https://github.com/hackingthemarkets/interactive-brokers-web-api)